 For example, the Court dismantled decades worth of progress in 2022.
 Time and time again, the Court sided with right-wing interests over our fundamental rights, gutting gun safety legislation, severely limiting federal government’s ability to fight climate change, and ending the right to an abortion for millions of Americans.

 How did we get here?
-Conservatives packed the Supreme Court.
-Donald Trump and Mitch McConnell made three, lifetime appointments to the court, eliminating the filibuster to push through their Supreme Court picks.
-McConnell defied Ruth Bader Ginsburg’s dying wish — that the next president should appoint her replacement — by packing the court with Amy Coney Barrett, another extreme conservative, just eight days before the 2020 election.
+Conservatives packed the Supreme Court with radical ideologues.
+Donald Trump and Mitch McConnell made three lifetime appointments to the Court, eliminating the filibuster to push through their Supreme Court picks.

 The result?
-Today’s Supreme Court is made up of a 6-3 conservative supermajority that does not reflect our country’s politics or diversity.
+Today’s Supreme Court is made up of a 6-3 conservative majority that does not reflect our country’s politics or diversity.
 In fact, a majority of the justices are older, wealthy, straight white men—and more than half of the justices were appointed by presidents who lost the national popular vote.

-This is completely achievable.
-Our Constitution doesn’t dictate the number of judges the court must have, nor does it take a constitutional amendment to expand it.
-It’s up to Congress to make those changes, and since 1790, they’ve changed the size of the Supreme Court seven times.
+Though change this big won’t happen overnight, it is achievable if we build the political will to make it happen.
+Our Constitution doesn’t dictate the number of judges the Court must have, nor does it take a constitutional amendment to expand it.
+In fact, Congress has changed the size of the Supreme Court seven times.

 What You Can Do

-Contact your member of Congress and let them know that you won’t stand for a radical, unrepresentative Supreme Court blocking the Biden-Harris agenda.
-Tell them to cosponsor the Judiciary Act today.
+Contact your member of Congress and let them know that you won’t stand for a radical, unrepresentative Supreme Court taking away our fundamental freedoms.
+Tell them to cosponsor both the Judiciary Act and the Supreme Court Ethics, Recusal, and Transparency Act today.